recon1231/osint-writeups-/README.md

 # OSINT Writeups

-A collection of sanitized OSINT investigation writeups and methodology breakdowns, focused on open-source intelligence gathering, correlation techniques, and threat research.
+A collection of sanitized OSINT investigation writeups, methodology breakdowns, and practice scenarios, focused on open-source intelligence gathering, correlation techniques, and threat research.

 ⚠️ **Disclaimer:** All content in this repository is either based on publicly available information, practice/simulated scenarios, or fully sanitized to remove any real target, victim, or client identifying information.
 Nothing here reflects unauthorized access to private systems or data.
+Practice scenarios are explicitly labeled as fictional and use invented company/target names.

 ---

 ## About

-This repository documents my ongoing work in OSINT research — from foundational methodology to applied case studies.
+This repository documents my ongoing work in OSINT research — from foundational methodology to applied practice scenarios.
 Each writeup follows a consistent structure (see [`template.md`](./template.md)) covering objective, methodology, tools used, findings, and key takeaways.

 I'm currently building this alongside industry-recognized training and certification paths, including Certified Ethical Hacker (CEH), incident response (SEC504/GCIH track), and SOC analysis (SEC450/GSOC track).